Uncertainty Principle and Angular Momentum Generation in Microscopic Fission Models

 From the fluctuations of the $\theta$ angle and the uncertainty relation of Eq.~\eqref{eq:uncert_principle}, we can estimate spin cut-off parameters $\sigma_L$, whose values are listed in Table~\ref{tab:sigma}.
 The corresponding angular momentum distributions based on Eq.~\ref{eq:spin_cut_off} are shown in Fig.~\ref{fig:spin_l_distributions}.

 When sampling the positions of the nucleons, it is possible to keep only events giving a specific mass split between the fragments.
 Computing the probability distribution of $\theta$ on such a subset of events yields the standard deviation $\sigma_L$ as a function of the mass split that we plot in the top panel of Fig.~\ref{sigmaJ_beta_AF}.
-The bottom panels shows the quadrupole and octupole deformation parameters, computed as
+The middle and bottom panels show respectively the quadrupole and octupole deformation parameters, computed as

 with $r_0 = 1.2$~fm, and

 where $\rho(\mathbf{r})$ is the nucleon density.
 This figure shows that the saw-tooth pattern of the spin distribution can be understood from the uncertainty principle: a clear correlation emerges between the quadrupole deformation parameter $\beta_2$ and the spin cut-off parameter $\sigma_L$.